jonaslu/ain/README.md

 The [Headers] section appends across template files so you can share common headers (e g Authorization: <JWT> and Content-Type: application/json)

 ## [Method]
 What http-method to use in the API call (e g GET, POST, PATCH).
-If omitted the backend default is used (GET in both curl and httpie).
+If omitted the backend default is used (GET in both curl, wget and httpie).

 The [Method] section is overridden by latter template files.